High School Planning

 Registration Requirement for Current 8th Grade Students

-The online submission for the Course Request Worksheet is closed as of February 13.
-Please wait until early April for Course Verification to finalize course choices for 2019-2020.
+The online submission for the Course Request Worksheet is closed as of February 12.
+Please wait until early April for Course Verification to finalize course choices.

 Students and parents can be overwhelmed by the complexity of writing a four-year high school plan.
 It is a daunting task.
 There are so many things to consider and so many unknowns.
 One thing that makes the four-year high school plan complicated is that many of you are really doing two things at the same time: